oliverfoster/adapt-animate/README.md

 click, mouseover, mouseup, keypress, keyup etc... - name of standard jQuery events

 inview, outview, timeout(milliseconds), interval(milliseconds) - additionally

+Chain Loop:

+An event name beginning with < will reapply the event at the index specified.

+1inview>1interval(500)><0

+Will activate on first inview after 500 milliseconds then reapply 1inview

 #### 2. onSelector/toSelector